-mary measure of performance and delays were not measured.
+One of the earliest experiments with RED was reported in [25] and gives the results of live testing with a RED implementation in a router ahead of a bottleneck DS3 link in a transcontinental network.
+These tests were conducted with a small number of continuously sending high-bandwidth TCP connections.
+Total throughput of the TCP connections was the primary measure of performance and delays were not measured.
 The results showed that, in general, RED achieved better throughput and better link utilization for multiple connections than comparable tail-drop FIFO.
 RED was also effective in preventing congestion collapse when the TCP windows were configured to exceed the storage capacity of the network.
 A very important result showed that the interface queue (buffer) size is a critical parameter even with RED and should be 1-2 times the bandwidth-delay product at a bottleneck link.

-A number of research efforts have focused on possible shortcomings of the algorithms in RED and have proposed modifications and alternatives, among them BLUE [12], SRED (Stabilized RED) [23], Adaptive RED [11], FRED (Flow Random Early Drop) [17], and BRED (Balanced RED) [2].
+A number of research efforts have focused on possible short-comings of the algorithms in RED and have proposed modifications and alternatives, among them BLUE [11], SRED (Stabilized RED) [22], Adaptive RED [10], FRED (Flow Random Early Drop) [16], and BRED (Balanced RED) [1].
 We do not comment here on the contributions and merits of these proposals except to note any analysis or simulations that examine the behavior and performance of "classic" RED.
-For example, in [17] simulations are used to demonstrate situations in which RED does not provide protection from nonadaptive flows, and situations in which RED does not promote fair sharing of link bandwidth between TCP connections with long RTT or small windows, and other competing flows.
+For example, in [16] simulations are used to demonstrate situations in which RED does not provide protection from non-adaptive flows, and situations in which RED does not promote fair sharing of link bandwidth between TCP connections with long RTT or small windows, and other competing flows.

-In [12] there are a suite of results from ns simulations of RED with ECN (explicit congestion notification [14]) enabled in both routers and end-system TCP implementations.
-The simulations focused primarily on the effects of the parameter w_a used to smooth measurements of the average queue size.
+In [11] there are a suite of results from \mathbf{ns} simulations of RED with ECN (explicit congestion notification [13]) enabled in both routers and end-system TCP implementations.
+The simulations focused primarily on the effects of the parameter w_q used to smooth measurements of the average queue size.
 Interestingly, some of these simulations use a large number of sources (1,000-4,000) that generate traffic with Pareto on/off periods and might provide clues to behavior in web-like traffic.
 Unfortunately, because all the simulations use ECN marking instead of packet drops, and end-to-end delays are not considered, the results are not directly comparable to our work on packet-drop RED.
-Feng et al. presents ns simulations of RED with packet drops in situations where a moderate number (32 or 64) of continuously sending TCP connections share a link [11].
-Here the maximum drop probability max_p was varied to see its effect on loss rates and average queue length.
-The results show that the "best" value for max_n is dependent on the number of connections and, for any setting, the drop rate is not significantly different from that of a tail-drop FIFO queue.
+Feng et al. presents \mathbf{ns} simulations of RED with packet drops in situations where a moderate number (32 or 64) of continuously sending TCP connections share a link [10].
+Here the maximum drop probability max_q was varied to see its effect on loss rates and average queue length.
+The results show that the "best" value for max_p is dependent on the number of connections and, for any setting, the drop rate is not significantly different from that of a tail-drop FIFO queue.
 The argument is also made that the effectiveness of RED decreases as the number of connections sharing the queue increases.
 This is because a small number of connections actually receive and act on RED-induced congestion indications.